graphql/graphiql/packages/graphiql/README.md

 ### Webpack/Bundler

-**Note**: If you are having webpack issues or questions about webpack, make sure you've cross-referenced your webpack configuration with our own [webpack example](../examples/graphiql-webpack) first.
-We confirm that this builds on every travis CI run, and that it works end to end with every publish.
+**Note**: If you are having webpack issues or questions about webpack, make sure you've cross-referenced your webpack configuration with our own [webpack example](../examples/graphiql-webpack) first. f you are having webpack issues or questions about webpack, make sure you've cross-referenced your webpack configuration with our own [webpack example](../examples/graphiql-webpack) first.
+We now have tests in CI that ensure this always builds, and we ensure it works end-to-end with every publish.

 Using another GraphQL service?
 Here's how to get GraphiQL set up:

-With `yarn`:
+With `npm`:

 ```
 npm install --save graphiql